BatoolKazmi/FilmCentral/testing-screenshots/README.md

 ## Bonus Stuff
 - Pagination (allowed me to add all 4000 movies in the movie list!)
-- Used Matt's SQL table to find different genres in the movie list
+- Used Matt's SQL table to find different genres in the movie list (Used many joins)